zammad/zammad-admin-documentation/system/integrations/smime.rst

   1. The mail address configured within the group your agent tries to sign the mail does not match the mail address that's configured within your certificate.

+        .. note:: This also affects :doc:`/manage/trigger` and :doc:`/manage/scheduler` if they're supposed to encrypt emails!
   2. While you've provided a certificate, it's missing the private key.
 Check the certificate list and search for the string "Including private key.".
   3. You provided an invalid certificate that's not suitable for S/MIME.